mobile-cloud-computing/GameTheory/README.md

 	'GameCoalition.m': the main implementation of our game using PDTOOLBOX

 	'MyFitness.m': The main fitness function that is used for the optimization.
+ 	There are some files for calculation of distance / angular similarities and also saving CSV file for machine learning.

 	Other test / fitness files are from PDTOOL BOX for learning purposes.

 ## Documentation